AmithGspn/CyberInfra_labs/Labs/P4_dpdk/Introduction_to_P4_DPDK/introduction.rst

 packet’s location in memory, it transfers the packet to the network stack.
 This transfer involves copying the packet data from the NIC’s buffer to the network stack’s buffer.
-To deliver the packet to the correct user-level application (e.g., a web browser or email client), the network stack relies on system calls1.
+To deliver the packet to the correct user-level application (e.g., a web browser or email client), the network stack relies on system calls [1]_.

+..
+[1] H. Zhu, “Data Plane Development Kit (DPDK): A Software Optimization Guide to the User Space-based Network Application”, CRC Press, 2020.

 While the above steps of standard packet processing shown in Figure 1 (a) are necessary for proper packet handling, they come at a cost.
 The additional processing involved in interrupt